 Eligible households can also receive a one-time discount of up to $100 to purchase a laptop, desktop computer, or tablet from participating providers if they contribute more than $10 and less than $50 toward the purchase price.

-The Emergency Broadband Benefit is limited to one monthly service discount and one device discount per household.
+This ACP benefit is limited to one monthly service discount and one device discount per household.

 A household is eligible if a member of the household meets one of the criteria below: